IPOleksenko/PocketHome_for_Paper/README.md

 ## Description

 PocketHome is a plugin that adds private areas for all players where they can build freely.
+Also, players can invite guests in their pockets or link pockets in one super-pocket

 ## Build